ProfLehman/cs325_fall_2025/lab3_recursion/lab3c_towers.md

 following three simple rules: only one disk can be moved at a time, each move consists of taking the top disk from one rod and placing it on another rod, and no disk may be placed on top of a smaller disk.

+You can play the Towers of Hanoi [online](https://www.mathsisfun.com/games/towerofhanoi.html).

 The Towers of Hanoi problem is a classic puzzle that can be “solved” using **recursion**.
 A recursive solution which determines the total number of moves is included below `towers.java`.